Character Law: Character advancement

-Character gain experience points for killing opponents, inflicting and receiving dmage during combat, casting spells, executing unusual or difficult tasks, having a religious experience, travel, and dying.
+Character gain experience points for killing opponents, inflicting and receiving damage during combat, casting spells, executing unusual or difficult tasks, having a religious experience, travel, and dying.
 In addition, the character can also be granted "idea points" if the character's idea or plan was successfully executed by the entire party.

 Unlike other role-playing systems where a character's skills are all raised when a level is gained, in the Rolemaster system, only a limited number of skills can be increased at each level; the player decides which skills will improve.

 Reception

+Ronald Pehr reviewed Character Law for Fantasy Gamer magazine and stated that "Although glossing over such things as descriptions of the character classes and development of the background world, Character Law does make an attempt to draw the systems provided in all the booklets into a coherent game."

 In the August 1984 edition of Dragon (Issue #88), although Arlen Walker liked the ability to move randomly generated ability scores around to produce the most beneficial results for the character class sought, he disagreed with the system of raising two character class abilities up to 90 if they were not already 90 or better.
 Walker felt this created a monochrome cast of characters and non-player characters.
 Walker liked the different ways that characters could gain experience points, such as travel, having religious experiences such as visions, and for coming up with a brilliant idea — although he thought this one would probably lead to arguments over which player had originally voiced the germ of the idea.
 But he didn't like the idea that characters get experience points for dying, which he found "difficult to swallow."
 He pointed out that this could lead to some unsavoury gamesmanship: "If your character dies and is brought back to life, he gets experience points equal to his own kill value.
 Yet, if the character is miraculously snatched back from the brink by an herb or healing spell, he gets only half the number of points.
 This could conceivably lead to a campaign in which characters would literally be dying to gain levels."